Student Profile: Madi Diaz

 Diaz's bio compares her to artists such as Shawn Colvin, Sheryl Crow, and Patti Griffin.
 But her listening tastes run wide, encompassing not only roots rockers like Ryan Adams, but also bands ranging from the Books, who combine acoustic instruments and music samples, to lo-fi pioneers Guided by Voices.
 Her father, Eric Svalgard, who went to Berklee in the 1970s, is also an influence.
 A keyboardist, Svalgard performs with Frank Zappa tribute band Project/Object and runs a music school in Delaware.

 When Diaz takes the stage on August 3 at this year's Dunkin' Donuts Newport Folk Festival, she'll join an impressive group of Berklee alumni that have played Newport in the past, including Bruce Cockburn, Gillian Welch, David Rawlings, Patty Larkin, and Melissa Ferrick.
 But this year's festival will be the first to feature a current student, marking an important chapter in a relationship that goes back to 1976, when Berklee honored Festival Productions founder George Wein with an honorary doctorate of music.

 Several songs on Diaz's setlist and on her debut solo CD, Skin and Bone, were the product of work she did in her songwriting classes at Berklee.
-"I wrote for a class assignment, but I wanted to make it my own song," says Diaz.
+"I wrote ['Canvas'] for a class assignment, but I wanted to make it my own song," says Diaz.
 "I didn't look at it as some whim assignment.
 I'm not going to write something and just throw it away at some later time."

 Songwriting professor Pat Pattison has had a big impact on Diaz's tunesmithing and in other ways.
 Pattison, along with Dunkin' Brands chairman and CEO Jon Luther—a Berklee trustee—helped pave the way for her appearance at Newport.